-Nieland played power dream pop with the band Her Vanished Grace for over 20 years before establishing himself as a solo artist with a mix of nuanced songwriting and sonic exploration.
+Nieland also played power dream pop with the band Her Vanished Grace for over 20 years before establishing himself as a solo artist with a mix of nuanced songwriting and sonic exploration.
 He is currently half of the literature-inspired songwriting and performing duo Lusterlit with Susan Hwang.

 Charlie Nieland: Electric Guitars, Bass, Glockenspiel, Vocals